SMARThealth Pregnancy: Improving women’s life-long health in rural India

-Antenatal care presents an opportunity to engage with women who might otherwise fall through the gaps; check whether they have conditions such as diabetes and high blood pressure, which may put them at increased risk of developing heart disease, stroke and diabetes in future; and put in place measures that can help prevent this.
-The George Institute in India and Oxford is developing a smartphone-based system to help community health workers do just that.
+Antenatal care presents an opportunity to engage with women who might otherwise fall through the gaps; check whether they have conditions such as anaemia, diabetes and high blood pressure, and put in place measures that can help prevent this.
+The George Institute in India and Oxford have developed a smartphone-based system to help community health workers do just that.

 Mobile technologies have the potential to revolutionise the delivery of essential healthcare, especially in rural populations where the majority of antenatal and postnatal care is delivered by low-skilled, community health workers.
-The George Institute has developed SMARThealth: a low-cost, smartphone-based system that supports clinical decision-making and improves the screening, detection and management of adults with chronic diseases in India.
+SMARThealth Pregnancy is a low-cost, tablet-based system that supports clinical decision-making with affordable point of care diagnostics and electronic clinical decision support based on local guidelines.

 Integrating care to promote life-long health

 Recognising the importance of pregnancy as a key life stage for women’s health, and identifying and managing the risk factors for heart disease and stroke early, could help to reduce the complications associated with high blood pressure and diabetes during pregnancy, for both mothers and their babies.
-It could also reduce the number of women in rural India who go on to develop heart disease, stroke and diabetes after giving birth.
+It could also improve pregnancy outcomes, with improved detection and management of high-risk pregnancy conditions

 Traditionally, postnatal care has focused on reproductive health and care of the baby.
 A new, life-course approach to women’s health, which integrates the prevention of non-communicable diseases with existing maternal and primary healthcare, may reduce the transmission of disease risk from one generation to the next; lead to earlier and improved uptake of preventive treatment; and promote life-long health in women.